isabella232/customer-success.en/help/customer-success/lead-enterprise-transformation.md

 * Encourage team members in the same location to meet in person even if you can't be there yourself
 * Allow team members to not be in front of their screens during a meeting, encourage them to go for a walk while on the call if they would like

-For more information, watch our webinar with special guests Moya Jakobsson and Abhishek Arora: [https://primetime.bluejeans.com/a2m/events/playback/f4e3cd89-94e1-42f0-b4bc-4dcd1cf1571b](https://primetime.bluejeans.com/a2m/events/playback/f4e3cd89-94e1-42f0-b4bc-4dcd1cf1571b)
+For more information, watch our [webinar](https://primetime.bluejeans.com/a2m/events/playback/f4e3cd89-94e1-42f0-b4bc-4dcd1cf1571b) with special guests Moya Jakobsson and Abhishek Arora.